 As measured by assets, this is the third-largest bank in Finland with a lending portfolio of € 22.4 billion, total funding of € 30.9 billion, and new long-term funding of €7.4 billion as at records released in 2018.
 The bank offers products and services that are fit and specifically made for Finnish municipalities and non-profit housing companies.
 Municipalities are the major shareholder in the bank at 53%, then the public sector pension fund at 31%, and the government at 16%.
 The bank has its headquarters in Helsinki and was established three decades ago.

 4. Danske Bank

-This is a commercial bank that provides a number of products and services which range from savings and investments, debit and credit cards, online and mobile banking, and various loan products.
+This is one of the biggest banks in Finland.
+It is a commercial bank that provides a number of products and services which range from savings and investments, debit and credit cards, online and mobile banking, and various loan products.
 It was established in 1871 and has headquarters in Copenhagen.
 It is listed as a public company.

 Having penetrated the Finland banking market in 1985, the bank is ranked 5th in terms of market share with its 40 branches that are strategically situated around the country.
 It offers its services and products both to private and corporate customers including credit cards, bank accounts, lending products, mobile and online banking, payment services, assets management, pension solutions, trade and export finance, risk management, and investment products.